 - 2 cans pinto beans, drained and rinsed

 - 2 cups water

 - 1 T Better than Bouillon paste, vegetable flavor

 - 1 cup plant-based milk of your choice (I like Silk protein milk)

 - Salt to taste

 - In a large soup pot or Dutch oven, warm the olive oil over medium heat.

 - Add the diced onions and garlic, sauteing until translucent.

 - Add the diced jalapeno and spices, cooking until fragrant.

-- Add the remaining ingredients and bring to a boil.
+- Add the remaining ingredients except for the milk and bring to a boil.